 - A chef may only compete in one Taste of Elegance competition per year.

 - NEW!
-Each contestant will prepare a main entrée utilizing the cut Country Style Ribs from the Loin.
-Country Style Ribs from the loin are to be prepared from the blade end of the loin and can be bone-in or boneless.
-Specifications will be provided to all registered chefs.
+Each contestant will prepare an original main entrée utilizing the cut Fresh Pork Belly.
+Pork belly comes from a hog’s ‘belly’ or underside after the loin and spareribs have been removed.
+Fresh pork belly is succulent and richly flavorful and is often served in small portions.
+Pork belly is at its best and is most tender when prepared using a slow cooking method, such as braising.
+Pork belly also is a popular menu item among restaurant chefs who appreciate its versatility, flavor, and texture.
 The contest requires the use of this cut as the main ingredient in the entrée.
 At least 4 oz. should be used in the judging plate.
 Other pork cuts may be used in addition to compliment the dish.

 - Each contestant is responsible for furnishing all recipe ingredients, cooking utensils and chafing dishes along with three plates for presentation to the judges and one plate for presentation at the reception that evening.
 Each competing chef will receive a $200 stipend to offset their pork costs after completing the competition.